Thank you for your interest in adopting from Helping Paws!

 ||Kittens – up to 6 months (2 for $220.00)

 ||Teenager – 6 months to 1 year (2 for $160.00)

 ||Adult Cat – 1 year through 7 years (2 for $120.00)

 || Senior Cat – 8 years and older**

-*A $50.00 rebate will be refunded to the owner upon proof of completion of an obedience training class within 6 months of the adoption date.
+*A $50.00 rebate for puppies will be issued upon proof of obedience completion within 6 months of adoption